14,510 total views

 The same day that George spoke to University Council, Geddes wrote to Burgess, Owen, and Dame Sue Black, “In terms of Sugarhouse, I understand from George that the proposal from some of the Officer Trustees on the 11 October is to be to suspend any further action regarding the sugarhouse negotiations with the developer until the democratic processes have been completed.
 Whichever way this discussion plays out this is likely to create further challenges.”

 Since the start of October, the Union has held its Annual General Meeting (AGM), where students overwhelmingly approved motions to halt the sale of the Sugarhouse.
 The sale is suspended now, per the 11 October Trustee meeting (though this was only announced on 25 October).
 Students and staff await the outcome of the ‘Save Our Sugarhouse’ referendum in Week 8.

 SCAN will continue to provide updates about the sale of the Sugarhouse as the story develops.

-The SCAN News Editors would like to hear your thoughts on this article.
-We can be contacted at: email@example.com.
+The SCAN News Editor would like to hear your thoughts on this article.
+Contact them at: email@example.com.